 What is a HelpingMama?

 A HelpingMama is a mum who wants to help a BubbleMama by visiting her.
 If you sign up as a HelpingMama you will receive regular e-mails telling which BubbleMamas need help in your neighborhood for which period.
 We also post this on our Facebook page.
-If you decide to participate to the pampering, you give the days when you are available in the calendar.
-The SuperMamas team will then make a list of all the HelpingMamas that signed up to pamper this particular BubbleMama and send it to everyone involved (taking into account privacy issues, see ‘Why do I need to give my contact details?’ below).
+If you decide to participate to the pampering, you give the days when you are available in the calendar and how many visits you want to commit to.
+The SuperMamas Admin (who is also a volunteer) will then make a list of all the HelpingMamas that signed up to pamper this particular BubbleMama and send it to everyone involved (taking into account privacy issues, see ‘Why do I need to give my contact details?’ below).

 How is a pampering usually organized ?

 When a BubbleMama alerts us that her baby is born (and tells us when the pampering can start and which days of the week suit her) we contact first the HelpingMamas from her neighborhood.
-Together with them we check who is available and on which day (using Doodle), and we send the BubbleMama the visits plan (i.e. who comes on which day, bringing what meal).
+Together with them we check who is available and on which day, and we send the BubbleMama the visits plan (i.e. who comes on which day).
 The exact visiting time for each HelpingMama is agreed directly between her and the BubbleMama.
 The HelpingMamas receive the contact details of the BubbleMama after they signed up for the pampering.

 Why do I need to give my contact details?